-A Brief History of St. Paul’s Presbyterian Church, Prince Albert, Saskatchewan
+A Brief History of St. Paul’s Presbyterian Church, Prince Albert, SK

 The story of St. Paul’s begins in 1866 with the arrival of the Rev. James and Mrs. Mary Nisbet and their party sent here as missionaries to the Cree people from the Old Kildonan Church on the banks of the Red River.
 With the assistance of others in his party and burgeoning settlement – notably such persons as George Flett, John McKay, and William McBeath – Rev. Nisbet, a carpenter by trade, laboured hard to build the original church and outbuildings, some of which are relocated as historical sites in Kinsmen Park.
 He also named the little settlement developing around the mission “Prince Albert, after the husband of Queen Victoria.
 He quickly won the respect and trust of the Cree people by his gracious manner and by his ingenuity in developing a crude but effective form of vaccination that saved many from a small-pox outbreak in 1869-70.
 The respect of the local indigenous people for Nisbet and the Presbyterian people who followed him was shown by the protection they offered the church and its surrounding community during the Northwest Rebellion and by Chief Mistawasis inviting the Presbyterian Church to establish a congregation on his Reserve – a congregation that continues to this day.
 Its first missionary, at the insistence of Chief Mistawasis, was an original member of the Nisbet Party and a Cree-speaker, John McKay.